 Most recently I became interested in supporting families as they go through the process of separation and divorce.
 As such, I received training in collaborative divorce and now work with attorneys and financial professionals to help families navigate the divorce process in a way that best supports all members involved.
 As a member of the collaborative team, I serve as both divorce coach and child specialist.
 I am excited to continue to pursue this work as I think it is a very healthy alternative to traditional divorce litigation.
 Please check out my page on collaborative divorce to learn more.

 As a Clinical Member of my professional organization, American Association for Marriage and Family Therapy (AAMFT), I also work to stay active in the field of Marriage and Family Therapy by participating as Secretary of the Mid-Atlantic Division of AAMFT.
 I also am an Approved Supervisor in Training and support both new and seasoned clinicians in their work with clients.

 I consider myself to be a warm and collaborative therapist who strives to empathize with and validate each client’s experience and feelings.
 It is my hope to provide a safe space where client’s can be open about even the most difficult and painful thoughts, feelings, and experiences.
 I also work to be direct and challenging when it is clinically necessary to help clients become unstuck and move towards their goals.
 I draw on a range of clinical tools and therapy models including CBT, Solution Focused, and Play Therapy.
 I know that each client that comes into my office is unique and thus work hard to tailor strategies and interventions that best meet the needs of each client.

 A Little Bit About Me Outside of the Therapy Room

 When I am not working, I enjoy spending time with family and friends, riding horses, and being outside.
-I am married, have a daughter, Riley, and a dog (our second child), Cooper and a baby on the way.
+I am married, have two daughters, Riley and Bella, and a dog, Cooper.